diku-dk/futhark-website/blog/2018-01-28-how-futhark-manages-gpu-memory.rst

   void free_list_insert(struct opencl_free_list *l, size_t size, cl_mem mem, const char *tag);

-We am eliding the implementation, because it is not very interesting - most of the logic is about enlarging the array if there are no empty ("invalid") spots left.
+We are eliding the implementation, because it is not very interesting;
+most of the logic is about enlarging the array if there are no empty ("invalid") spots left.
 A more interesting function is ``free_list_find()``, which finds a valid entry with a given tag: